Working from Home in Coronavirus Days

-* Meeting organizer to join the meeting 2 mins before meeting starts in order to make sure start on time.
+* Meeting organizer to join the meeting 2 mins before the meeting starts in order to make sure start on time.

-* When meeting starts, everyone goes on Mute (reduces background noise that prevents people from following the meeting).
+* When the meeting starts, everyone goes on Mute (reduces background noise that prevents people from following the meeting).

 * No more than 1 person speaking at a given time.

-* Meeting organizer should make sure all participants are engaged and involved in the meeting: actively ask less vocal people questions, make sure
+* Meeting organizer should make sure all participants are engaged and involved in the meeting: actively ask less vocal people questions, and make sure

 no one takes over the talk.

-* Review team progress by using team’s Virtual Board (Jira/Rally/Azure/VersionOne/etc) and burndown chart, to keep everyone aligned on the progress.
+* Review team progress by using the team’s Virtual Board (Jira/Rally/Azure/VersionOne/etc) and burndown chart, to keep everyone aligned on the progress.

 * Make sure people understand the importance of keeping the board updated.